A Perspective on Time towards Wireless 6G: Putting the Prior Art within the Statistical Framework

 Since packet generation times and transmission latency are usually random, $\Delta(t)$ is a random process with sample paths that increase linearly between packet receptions, leading to the characteristic sawtooth pattern often associated with \gls{aoi}.

-The \gls{aoi} metric fits well in our framework by defining the timing anchor to be the instant at which the most recently received packet is generated, i.e. $\xi(t)$.
-Note that the timing anchor is updated every time a new packet is received, which is different from the traditional latency metric where the anchor is updated when the transmitter generates a new packet.
+The \gls{aoi} metric fits well into our framework by defining the timing anchor to be the instant at which the most recently received packet is generated, i.e., $\xi(t)$.
+Note that the timing anchor is updated every time a new packet is received.
+This is different from the traditional latency metric where the anchor is updated when the transmitter generates a new packet.

 The fact that \gls{aoi} measures the freshness of the information available at the receiver makes it a representative metric for remote monitoring and control-oriented tasks.
 The sawtooth pattern of linear \gls{aoi} has led to many works deriving its average in different systems, such as \gls{csma}~\cite{maatouk2020age}, ALOHA~\cite{yates2020age}, and slotted ALOHA~\cite{chen2020age} networks.
-Furthermore, the notion of \gls{aoi} can be generalized to measure any non-decreasing function of the age~\cite{KostaTCOM20, SunJCN19}. \gls{aoi} has also generated several related metrics, which usually consider relative timing references.
+Furthermore, the notion of \gls{aoi} can be generalized to measure any non-decreasing function of the age~\cite{KostaTCOM20, SunJCN19}.
+More specifically, as discussed in \cite{KostaTCOM20}, non-linear aging functions can implicitly capture the autocorrelation structure of the source signal.
+That work considers and analyzes three cases, the linear, the exponential, and the logarithmic as aging functions.
+When the autocorrelation is small, the exponential function can be a relevant choice, since it penalizes the increase of system time between updates, which in turn will affect significantly the remote reconstruction of that process.
+If the autocorrelation is large, then the logarithmic function becomes more relevant, whereas for intermediate values, the linear case can be a reasonable choice.
+This is also a step towards the effective age and the importance of information \cite{Agheli2022}, discussed in detail below. \gls{aoi} has also generated several related metrics, which usually consider relative timing references.
 The most common example is \gls{paoi}, which samples the \gls{aoi} immediately prior to the reception of a new packet.
 Using the notation introduced above, the \gls{paoi} is the \emph{discrete} random process $\Delta'(\tau_2'), \Delta'(\tau_3'),\ldots$, where $\Delta'(\tau)=\lim_{t\to\tau^-}\Delta(t)$.
-This is useful when measuring the worst-case performance of a system, and particularly, due to its analytical tractability, when considering not just the mean, but higher moments of the age distribution~\cite{yates2020agenet}, metrics related to its tail~\cite{zhou2020risk}, or even the complete \gls{pdf}~\cite{devassy2019reliable,chiariotti2021peak, KostaJSAC21, FountoulakisITW20}.
+This is useful when measuring the worst-case performance of a system, and particularly, due to its analytical tractability, when considering not just the mean, but higher moments of the age distribution~\cite{yates2020agenet}, metrics related to its tail~\cite{zhou2020risk}, or even the complete \gls{pdf}~\cite{devassy2019reliable,chiariotti2021peak, KostaJSAC21, FountoulakisITW20}. \gls{paoi} captures the key characteristics of the age process.
+Furthermore, as shown in \cite{chen2021OJCOMS, KostaJSAC21}, the average \gls{paoi} and the average \gls{aoi} coincide in discrete time systems under the generate at will policy of status updates.